Þróttur Vogum: Men's basketball

 In 2007, Þróttur men's team won the 2. deild karla and were promoted to the second-tier 1. deild karla.
 The following season, it finished last in the 1. deild karla and were relegated back to 2. deild karla.
 After not fielding a team for several seasons, Þróttur returned to the national tournament in 2020 and registered a team in the 3. deild karla.
 In 2022, the team finished as the runner-up in the 2. deild karla.
+The following season, Þróttur went undefeated through the regular season and playoffs, winning the league and achieving promotion to the second-tier 1. deild karla.